Environment

 Objectives and improvements

-- In this way, Norðurál ensures that environmental policy and pollution management have an actual impact on the company’s daily decisions and long-term strategy.
+• In this way, Norðurál ensures that environmental policy and emissions management have an actual impact on the company’s daily decisions and long-term strategy.

 Actions and resources related to pollution at Grundartangi E2-2

-The scope of environmental monitoring in 2024 covered about 130 sampling points, where around 460 samples were collected and analyzed.
-Studies for environmental monitoring were carried out by the Marine Research Institute’s Chemical Analysis Department, the Mosfellsbær Veterinary Clinic and other independent parties.
-Around 80 parameters were analyzed in the samples.
+The scope of environmental monitoring in 2025 covered about 120 sampling points, where around 420 samples were collected and analyzed, and about seventy-five parameters identified.
+Studies for environmental monitoring were conducted by the Marine Research Institute’s Chemical Analysis Department, Iceland Food and Biotech R&D (Matís), the Mosfellsbær Veterinary Clinic, and other independent parties.

-Data and results show that the pollution load from the activities at Grundartangi is insignificant and within acceptable limits.
-Measurements show that gaseous fluoride (HF) in the atmosphere was above the limit values at the air quality station by Kríuvarða, but all other criteria set in operating permits and regulations for air quality, freshwater, sea, hay and grass were met.
+Results for air quality, freshwater, grass, and sea reveal that all reference limits set in regulations and operating permits were met.
 Icelandic reference values for precipitation, vegetation (leaves and needles) and herbivores are not defined.
 Fluoride concentrations in vegetation were in all cases below the tolerance limits for vegetation.
-Fluoride in hay proved to be below the tolerance limits for herbivores and under the maximum value in feed for sheep.
-Results for sulfur in hay was comparable to other studies that have been conducted on sulfur content.
-Although the average concentration of fluoride in the jaw bones of sheep has increased in comparison with 1997, it is unchanged compared to 2007.
-There does not appear to be a clear relationship between the dental health of slaughter animals and the concentration of fluoride in the jawbones.
+The average concentration of fluoride in the jawbones of lambs has increased compared to 1997 but decreased compared to 2007, and in adult sheep the average concentration of fluoride has increased compared to 1997 but remained unchanged compared to 2007.
+There does not appear to be a clear relationship between the dental health of livestock and the concentration of fluoride in the jawbone.
 There were no detectable effects of fluoride on the teeth or joints of live sheep and horses.

 The companies involved in the environmental monitoring in Grundartangi are Norðurál at Grundartangi, Elkem Ísland, and Alur aluminum processor.
-Part of the measurements are accessible in real time on the website of the Icelandic Environment Agency, ust.is.
-An extract of the results for 2024 is here and the report for 2024 is available by clicking here.
+Part of the measurements are accessible in real time on the Icelandic Environment Agency’s website.
+An abstract with the results for the year 2025 can be found here along with the 2025 report.

 Internal monitoring

-Internal monitoring of Norðurál’s environmental issues is carried out according to the operating license measurement plan.
-Fluoride, dust and sulfur dioxide emissions from the potrooms and scrubbers are monitored through continuous measurements and annual comparison measurements by external parties.
+Internal monitoring of Norðurál’s environmental issues is conducted according to the operating license measurement plan.
+Fluoride, dust, and sulfur dioxide emissions from the potrooms and scrubbers are monitored through continuous measurements and annual comparison measurements by external parties.
 Emissions from smaller dust sources are also monitored regularly.

-Continuous measurements of scrubber stacks and pothouse room framework are automatically recorded and monitored.
+Continuous measurements of scrubber stacks and potroom framework are automatically recorded and monitored.
 Managers and employees on shifts thus receive a message immediately if emissions turn out to be above defined internal standards.
 This makes it possible to shorten response times and minimize emissions.

 On the Norðurál site, there are oil separators and sand traps where applicable that clean surface water which flows to the sea.
 The total flow of surface water and wastewater to the sea is not measured, but quarterly measurements are made of the concentration of substances in outlets from Norðurál’s site.
-An analysis of oils in cooling water from rectifiers and the casthouse is carried out twice per year.
+An analysis of oils in cooling water from rectifiers and the casthouse is conducted twice per year.
 Verkís Engineering monitors the sewerage for fluoride, aluminum, suspended particulates, and oil or grease.
-Chemical analyses of cooling water are carried out by the University of Iceland’s Pharmacology and Toxicology Research Institute.
+Chemical analyses of cooling water are conducted by the University of Iceland’s Pharmacology and Toxicology Research Institute.

 Targets related to pollution E2-3

 Norðurál has set clear goals to minimize the release of pollutants in accordance with the company’s environmental policy and statutory requirements.
-The two most important environmental factors, fluoride emissions and dust contamination, are continuously monitored and followed up with daily, weekly, monthly and annual measurements.
+The two most important environmental factors, fluoride and dust emissions, are continuously monitored and followed up with daily, weekly, monthly, and annual measurements.

 Fluoride